 Do I have things outside of running that bring me joy and/or help me manage stress?

 Depending on your honest answers to these questions, you may want to consider learning more about your mindset and mental health, as well as learning more about other ways to manage stress.
 A counselor is not only someone who can help with mental health disorders such as depression and anxiety but also help you answer these questions and find solutions if you don’t like the answer.
 They can help with things like time management, mindset, goal writing, defining your why, and more.
 Treat your mental health like you would a physical injury or illness.

 In summary, take your lifestyle, your stressors, and your goals and priorities into consideration when making your training plan.
 Stay flexible from day to day.
-Running, working out, and stress are only serving to break you down.
+Running, working out, and stress is only serving to break you down.
 This is necessary to a certain extent but it is in the recovery that we make the gains.
-The gains are what make us faster and healthier.
+The gains are what makes us faster and healthier.

 Omega Project Can Help!